Syncleus/Ferma/docs/object_mapping.md

 doesnt support the notion of a schema.

 The objects associated with the various types of Edges and Vertex in a graph are collectively called the Graph Data Model (GDM).
-Each Java type in the GDM will usually represent a class of Edges or Vertex in underlying graph.
-All Edges in the model will extend from the `EdgeFrame` interface and all vertex will extend from `VertexFrame` interface.
-The individual classes that comprise the GDM are usually simply refered to as Frames.
+Each Java type in the GDM will usually represent a class of Edges or Vertex in the underlying graph.
+All Edges in the model will extend from the `EdgeFrame` interface and all vertex will extend from the `VertexFrame` interface.
+The individual classes that comprise the GDM are usually simply refered to as frames.

-The methods defined by a Frame will represent interactions with the underlying graph via traversals that are relative, using the current edge or vertex as their starting point.
+The methods defined by a frame will represent interactions with the underlying graph via traversals that are relative, using the current edge or vertex as their starting point.

 ```java